RINEARN/exevalator/README.md

 While the example above may seem trivial or practically useless, it serves to demonstrate how Exevalator handles repetitive numerical operations efficiently.
 Many practical calculation tasks follow a similar pattern, even though they perform meaningful computations.

 In this code, the for-loop can process **tens of millions of cycles per second**, depending on your environment.
 Since each cycle includes 10 numerical operations, the effective processing speed reaches **several hundred MFLOPS**.
 We believe this speed is sufficient for a variety of tasks, including transforming array values and sampling curve coordinates from expressions, among others.

+> Note: Performance varies significantly depending on the implementation language.
+"Hundreds of MFLOPS" is a reference level for implementations in compiled languages or scripting runtimes with a JIT.
+>
+> By contrast, in the Python edition on a standard environment without those (i.e., CPython), throughput is typically 1-2 orders of magnitude lower (on the order of a few to about 10 MFLOPS).

 ### How to Tune Performance When Different Expressions Are Frequently Inputted